 Key Findings In Bottled Water Market

-As per Astute Analytica’s recent findings, the decline of Carbonated Soft Drinks (CSDs) has created a vacuum that bottled water is aggressively filling.
-However, the 2026 consumer is discerning.
-The "Health Halo" effect that once protected the industry is being challenged by the "Plastic Crisis."
-Consequently, the market is bifurcating:
+While the decline of Carbonated Soft Drinks (CSDs) has created a vacuum, the 2026 consumer is discerning.
+The "Health Halo" is now challenged by the "Plastic Crisis," forcing the market to bifurcate into two distinct categories:

 Global Dynamics: What Are the Three Pillars Propping Up the Industry?